ocaml/ocaml.org/data/planet/kcsrk/experiment-with-ocaml-multicore-and-algebraic-effects.md

 <p>We are also quite interested in hearing interesting applications of algebraic
 effects such as the encoding of <a href="https://github.com/kayceesrk/ocaml-eff-example/blob/master/reify_reflect.ml">monadic reflection</a>
-and <a href="https://github.com/kayceesrk/ocaml-eff-example/blob/master/delimcc.ml">one-shot multi-prompt delimited control</a>.
+and <a href="https://github.com/kayceesrk/ocaml-eff-example/blob/master/delimcc.ml - [404 Not Found]">one-shot multi-prompt delimited
+control</a>.
 Feel free to submit pull requests with your examples.</p>